P4-Sim/NS3-p4simulator-install/README.md

 **You can choose one of the following ways to install P4Simulator.**

-The install process could be time-consuming, and we are thinking about a better way, so stay tuned!.
+The install process could be time-consuming, and we are thinking about a better way, so stay tuned!

 ### The first way: install P4Simulator step by step(recommend)

 **1 install ns3**